The best time to introduce a nationwide speed limit of 30km/h on residential and urban streets is now.

 COVID19 and active transport

 The most likely explanation why in Australia we don’t have 30km/h as a default speed limit in urban and residential area, is that politicians are worried about drivers being against it.
 Here the example of the city of Graz, who implemented 30km/h across the entire city in 1992: There was a strong contra-campaign towards 30 km/h speed limit ongoing before of the implementation.
 The opponents claimed for a public opinion poll.
 The former vice mayor of Graz who was in favour of the speed limit argued that it isn’t easy for people to vote for or against a measure like this before they have seen the effects.
 That is why he decided to have a two years test phase.
-While people have been very much against the measure before it was implemented a big majority voted for 30 km/h speed limit after the two years testing period.
+While some people have been very much against the measure before it was implemented a big majority voted for 30 km/h speed limit after the two years testing period.
+Read more about “why drivers will thank you for 30km/h”.

 Street for Pandemic: Response & Recovery by Nacto: